Skip to main content

 Easily add new favourite locations from the new search screen by simply tapping on the heart next to the address:

-This photo shows that you can now tap on a heart icon next to the address to set the address as a favourite
+Search screen showing a heart icon next to each address result that riders can tap to save the address as a favourite

 Auto Verification Code for Android